 - Plan your investment and ensure you look at development plans forming part of your business expenses.

 When developing yourself, retain focus on the bigger picture; your career goals and your wider life plans are important.
-We’ll look at career development and ultimate goals in the next two chapters to give you inspiration.
+We also look at career development and ultimate goals in this guide to give you inspiration.

 Here’s a list of interesting development links that you can use in conjunction with industry-specific suppliers in your field.